vectara/vectara-docs/www/docs/learn/user-defined-function-reranker.md

 ## Types and literals

-User Function Language only has double, string, boolean, datetime, and duration as types.
-You can define double, string, and boolean literals.
+User Function Language only has number, string, boolean, datetime, and duration as types.
+You can define number, string, and boolean literals.
 String literals are enclosed in single quotes (`'`).
 To encode a single quote requires two repeated single quotes (`''`).